dumpus-app/dumpus-api/README.md

 * `GET /process/<package_id>/data`

-Response: the Discord Data Package SQLite database (binary), decrypted.
+Response: the Discord Data Package SQLite database (GZIP of the binary SQLite file), decrypted.

 Status codes:
 * `200`: the data is available and has been returned.